A Guide to Google Business Profile Management: Setup, Optimization, and Beyond

 • Category.
 Setting a category will help customers find you more quickly.
 Describe your business using as few categories as possible.
 Do not use this area of your listing as a place to stuff keywords – but do check out our Google Business Profile SEO (search engine optimization) tips below!

 • Address and service area.
 Make sure your address exactly matches the one on your website and your other business listings.
 This will ensure it shows up on Google Maps.
-If, for any reason, you don’t want to show your business address (e.g., it’s also a home), you can choose to hide it and just show the service region.
+If, for any reason, you don’t want to show your business address (e.g., it’s also a home), you can choose to hide it and show the service region.
 However, make sure you fully consider the ramifications of hiding your address in GBP.
+Showing a service area is also possible – see details below!

 • Phone number.
 This one is fairly self-explanatory!
 However, be sure that the phone number you include is the same number you have on any other local listing, like Bing, Yelp, Facebook and so on.